-Poverty Level and Area □ 1991 □ 1992 □ 1993 ■ 1994 ■ 1995

-Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census Current Population Survey, March 1991-1995 be a steady increase in the proportion of persons in the near poverty group in Delaware, while the regional proportion has remained consistently lower.
+■ 1994 ■ 1995 ■ 1996 ■ 1997 ■ 1998 Source: Center for Applied Demography and Survey Research, University of Delaware US Bureau of Census, Current Population Survey, March 1992-1998

 Overall, the percentage of persons without health insurance falls as the distance from the below poverty group increases.
 The group with the lowest level of risk appears to be experienced by households with incomes around \$40,000, the median household income in Delaware.
 Finally, the rates in Delaware are roughly comparable to those in the region.
-However, there does seem to
+However, there does seem to be a steady increase in the proportion of persons in the poverty group in Delaware, while the regional proportion has remained consistently lower.